exercism/exalysis/track/scrabble/tpl/try_switch.md

-- if you are up for it using a `switch` instead of a `map` will increase speed significantly
+- If you are up for it using a `switch` instead of a `map` will increase speed significantly